 Deaf Person Reviews Oscar-Winning Film ‘The Silent Child’ | Liam O’Dell

 A few weeks ago, the biggest night of the film calendar happened: the Oscars.
-A highlight for a lot of people was The Silent Child‘s win in the Live Action Short Film category, which depicts the story of a 4-year-old deaf girl whose world is transformed through learning sign language.
+A highlight for a lot of people was The Silent Child‘s win in the Live Action Short Film category.
+The film depicts the story of a four-year-old deaf girl whose world is transformed through learning sign language.

 Liam O’Dell is a deaf creator who watched the film when the BBC aired it this past week.
-The way in which Liam speaks about the deaf experience and relates it back to the film is wonderful and so majestically done.
-His passion is highly engaging, using his own experiences as a way of telling us his thoughts, which don’t mirror the protagonist’s, but have come with their own pitfalls.
+The way Liam speaks about the deaf experience and relates it back to the film is wonderful and so majestically done.
+His passion is highly engaging, and he uses his own experiences as a way of telling us his thoughts.

 MEAN TWEETS WITH RAHEEM STERLING | KSI

-With each passing week, Olajide ‘KSI’ Olatunji gains even more mainstream exposure with his impending Logan Paul boxing match, which is set to be the biggest thing since sliced bread.
-For this video, he connected with Manchester City and England footballer Raheem Sterling to take both their respective egos down a peg or two with some real mean tweets.
+For this video, Olajide ‘KSI’ Olatunji connected with Manchester City and England footballer Raheem Sterling to take both their respective egos down a peg or two with some real mean tweets.

-There’s one specific tweet that seems to actually hurt Sterling’s feelings and no, it’s not “your da” saying he’s crap at football because that’s so obviously not the truth.
+There’s one specific tweet that seems to actually hurt Sterling’s feelings – and no, it’s not yer da saying he’s crap at football, because that’s so obviously not the truth.
 Look out for the dagger to the heart.
-An internet veteran like KSI has no issue with tweets, talking about man boobs amongst other things, so it’s all water off a duck’s back for him.
+An internet veteran like KSI has no issue with tweets talking about man boobs, amongst other things, so it’s all water off a duck’s back for him.